ssec/polar2grid/doc/source/examples/acspo_example.rst

 case 267.317 K to 309.816 K. **Note:** Previous versions of the ACSPO sst files use a standard_name attribute of `sea_surface_skin_temperature`.
 The scaling is done linearly.
-The output image below shows the M16 11 micron Brightness Temperature on the left, and the ACSPO SST VIIRS image on the right.
+The output image below shows the VIIRS M-Band 16 (11 micron) Brightness Temperature on the left, and the ACSPO SST VIIRS image on the right.

 .. raw:: latex